 Promotion and Tenure Committee chairpersons at each level (department, college, university) will provide a brief written summary of each committee recommendation for promotion and/or tenure.
-The summary will address scholarship, teaching and service.
+The summary will address scholarship, teaching, service, professional development, and student success activities.
+At a minimum, each written summary will identify which of the five standards were met by the candidate's activities and in which of the five areas were the candidate's activities found to be noteworthy.
 This summary will be added to the promotion and/or tenure portfolio as it moves to the next level of review.

-Candidates shall be notified in writing within 5 business days of recommendations and formal decisions and receive a copy of the written summary of the promotion and tenure process as outlined in Figures 1 and 2.
+Candidates shall be notified in writing within 5 business days of recommendations and formal decisions and receive a copy of the written summary of the promotion and/or tenure process as outlined in Figures 1 and 2.
 The Promotion and Tenure committee chairs at each level (department, college, and university), department chairs, deans, and the Provost will provide a written summary of their recommendations and formal decisions for promotion and/or tenure.
-The summary will address how the candidate demonstrates noteworthy achievement in two categories and meets the standard in the third category for tenure.
-For promotion, the faculty's accomplishments should be noteworthy in at least three areas.
+The summary will address how the candidate demonstrates noteworthy achievement in scholarship and teaching and meets the standard in the other areas for tenure.
+For promotion, the faculty's accomplishments should be noteworthy in scholarship, teaching, and service, and meets the standard in the other areas.
 This summary will be added to the promotion and/or tenure portfolio as it moves to the next level of review.